It goes much deeper than you think.

 Insolence – With “I” at the center, such insolence disrespects authority.

 Dangerous – It’s so dangerous that damage to others is imminent.

 Erroneous – This erroneous attitude is deceptively wrong on so many levels.

-I thank God that Peter was eventually restored by Jesus, and then mightily used for His Kingdom.
+I thank God that Peter was eventually restored by Jesus and then mightily used for His Kingdom.
 Peter’s loving friend John recorded that restoration.
-By the way that Peter preaches on the Day of Pentecost and continued to serve Christ, I believe his pride was sufficiently settled.
-From that day forward Peter is seen moving forward with confidence in Christ and holy humility.
+By the way that Peter preached on the Day of Pentecost and continued to serve Christ, I believe his pride was sufficiently settled.
+From that day forward, Peter is seen moving forward with confidence in Christ and holy humility.

 What about you?
 Do you suffer from the insolence of pride?
 If so, I pray that you will receive the help of God and repent.
 Do it today.
 Repent immediately and pray for God’s forgiveness before you hurt yourself and others more.

-Those who refuse to repent of insolence are actually cooperating with Satan and his oppressive spirits, which oppose righteous authority and leadership.
+Those who refuse to repent of insolence cooperate with Satan and his oppressive spirits, which oppose righteous authority and leadership.